iterative/dvc.org/content/blog/2022-1-18-January-22-heartbeat.md

 The command helps you quickly set up a pipeline and codify your experiments with all of the factors that contributed to each of them, including data, code, pipeline, model version and all hyperparameters.
-This is a step above other experiment tracking tools and enables you achieve true reproducibility.
+This is a step above other experiment tracking tools and enables you to achieve true reproducibility.

 <external-link
 href="https://www.kdnuggets.com/2021/12/versioning-machine-learning-experiments-tracking.html"
-title="Versioning Machine Learning Experiments vs Tracking Them" description="Maria Khalusova's tutorial on DVC's `exp init` command and the next level of experiment tracking that delivers true reproducibiity." link="https://kdnuggets.com" image="/uploads/images/2022-01-18/kdnuggets.jpeg"/>
+title="Versioning Machine Learning Experiments vs Tracking Them" description="Maria Khalusova's tutorial on DVC's `exp init` command and the next level of experiment tracking that delivers true reproducibility." link="https://kdnuggets.com" image="/uploads/images/2022-01-18/kdnuggets.jpeg"/>